Elfonsew/Automatic-Tracking-System/README.md

 Watch the system in action: *INSERT LINK HERE*

 Documentation:
-Detailed documentation for this project is available here: [Link to e-portfolio]
+Detailed documentation and setup pictures for this project is available here: [Link to e-portfolio]

 Future Improvements:
 1. Implement edge computing using a Raspberry Pi for standalone functionality.